anisioti/Network_visualization/README.md

 pip install -r requirements.txt
 ```
 Add the dataset in the same folder with the code.

 Run the script for seeing the app running locally:
 ```
 python3 final_app.py
 ```

-The repository also contains the html outputs produced after creating the plots.